LIVRE: History

-It was legalised by the Portuguese Constitutional Court on 20 March 2014.
+In 2014, ahead of that year's European elections, LIVRE was formed, with Tavares being its most notable founder.
+Its founding congress was 31 January.
+The party was legalised by the Portuguese Constitutional Court on 20 March 2014.
 On 20 May 2015, it officially changed its name LIVRE to LIVRE/Tempo de Avançar, with L/TDA as its abbreviation.
+This change was made in order to run for the 2015 legislative election in a broad coalition with the citizen platform Tempo de Avançar, as only political parties can run in legislative elections.
 It switched back to its original name a few years later.
+Its symbol is a poppy.